gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 ability to write outside the calling realm space, by crossing the realm boundary.
 A realm doesn't need to trust a caller realm: only itself can write in its own space.
-A realm doesn`t need to trust an external kernel: it is its own the kernel, it decides exactly how its data can be accessed and/or modified by caller realms.
+A realm doesn`t need to trust an external kernel: it is its own kernel, it decides exactly how its data can be accessed and/or modified by caller realms.

 Gno unifies the concepts of Go package and Unix process in a single simple